CDCgov/prime-public-health-data-infrastructure/docs/decisions/0009-versioning-for-phdi-lib.md

 ## Decision Outcome

 We are adopting Semantic Versioning to document the PHDI building blocks library's development.
 It is robust, standardized, and well-documented with precise protocols for when things change and what those changes should be.
-It will achieve all three major decision drivers and provide additional clarity for both users and developers.
+It will achieve both decision drivers and provide additional clarity for both users and developers.

 ## Appendix